-All of the 33,350,000 Class A common stock sold as part of the Units in the Public Offering contain a redemption feature which allows for the redemption of such Public Shares in connection with the Company's liquidation, if there is a stockholder vote or tender offer in connection with the Business Combination and in connection with certain amendments to the Company's second amended and restated certificate of incorporation.
+All of the 33,350,000 Class A Common Stock sold as part of the Units in the Public Offering contain a redemption feature which allows for the redemption of such public shares in connection with the Company's liquidation, if there is a stockholder vote or tender offer in connection with the Business Combination and in connection with certain amendments to the Company's second amended and restated certificate of incorporation.
 In accordance with SEC and its staff's guidance on redeemable equity instruments, which has been codified in ASC 480-10-S99, redemption provisions not solely within the control of the Company require common stock subject to redemption to be classified outside of permanent equity.
 Ordinary liquidation events, which involve the redemption and liquidation of all of the entity's equity instruments, are excluded from the provisions of ASC 480.
-Accordingly, at December 31, 2021 and December 31, 2020, all shares of Class A common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' equity section of the Company's balance sheets, respectively.
+Accordingly, at December 31, 2022 and 2021, all shares of Class A common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' deficit section of the Company's balance sheets.

-The Company recognizes changes in redemption value immediately as they occur and adjusts the carrying value of redeemable common stock to equal the redemption value at the end of each reporting period.
+We recognize changes in redemption value immediately as they occur and adjusts the carrying value of redeemable common stock to equal the redemption value at the end of each reporting period.
 Increases or decreases in the carrying amount of redeemable common stock are affected by charges against additional paid in capital and accumulated deficit.

-Net Income (Loss) Per Common Stock
+Net Income Per Common Stock

-The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, Earnings Per Share.
-Net income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
-The Company has two classes of shares, Class A common stock and Class B common stock.
+We comply with accounting and disclosure requirements of FASB ASC Topic 260, Earnings Per Share.
+Net income per share is computed by dividing net income by the weighted average number of shares of common stock outstanding during the period.
+We have two classes of shares, Class A common stock and Class B common stock.
 Earnings and losses are shared pro rata between the two classes of shares.
-The Company has not considered the effect of warrants sold in the Initial Public Offering and the Private Placement to purchase 14,450,833 shares of common stock in the calculation of diluted income (loss) per share, since the exercise of the warrants are contingent upon the occurrence of future events.
-As a result, diluted net income (loss) per common stock is the same as basic net income (loss) per common stock for the period presented.
+We have not considered the effect of warrants sold in the Initial Public Offering and the Private Placement to purchase 14,450,833 shares of common stock in the calculation of diluted income per share, since the exercise of the warrants are contingent upon the occurrence of future events.
+As a result, diluted net income per common stock is the same as basic net income per common stock for the period presented.

-The Company's statements of operations apply the two-class method in calculating net income (loss) per share.
-Basic and diluted net income (loss) per common stock for Class A common stock and Class B common stock is calculated by dividing net income (loss) attributable to the Company by the weighted average number of shares of Class A common stock and Class B common stock outstanding, allocated proportionally to each class of common stock.
+Our statements of operations apply the two-class method in calculating net income per share.
+Basic and diluted net income per common stock for Class A common stock and Class B common stock is calculated by dividing net income attributable to us by the weighted average number of shares of Class A common stock and Class B common stock outstanding, allocated proportionally to each class of common stock.